michaelneale/lapstone-tunnel/README.md

 - `agent-id`: Your unique ID (make it random!)
 - `target`: Local service (default: `http://127.0.0.1:8000`)

 Consider `client.js` as a reference implementation for a client (you can do similar in any language, TODO: need to share my typescript port which has health checking and reconnection built in).
+It should be fairly simple to clean-room implement this ideally in any environment or language.
+It is shuttling traffic over a websocket basically.

 **Examples:**
 ```bash